 Welcome to our Carey events calendar and registration page.
 Click a date on the calendar below, or click on the seminar details to the right.
 If you are ready to register for an event/seminar, click the button below:

 If you are registering for a credit course through Carey Institute, click HERE.

-April 23 Preaching Workshop in Chinese with Rev. David Chan (Carey)
+July 14 Chinese Preaching Workshop with Rev. David Chan (Carey)

 August 29 with Sherry Bennett (Family Camp with Riverdale Baptist Church, Whitehorse YT)

 *Check back over the summer months as we continue to work on developing new seminars for the Whole People of God!

 Sept.
 19 Carey On The Road: Introduction to World Religions– Irving Hexham @ First Baptist Church Calgary